josh-wolpert/base-fall-layered-strat/README.md

 # base-fall-layered-strat
-Matlab functions to model 1-D stream power erosion within layered stratigraphy and extract knickpoint data from model output.
+Matlab functions to model 1-D river profile evolution with layered rock erodibilities governed by the stream power law and extract knickpoint data from model output.
 Parameter descriptions and examples are included in function headings.
+If you use this code in a publication, please cite: Wolpert, J.A. & Forte, A.M.
+(2021) Response of transient rock uplift and base level knickpoints to erosional efficiency contrasts in bedrock streams.
+Earth Surface Processes and Landforms, 1–18.
+Available from: https:// doi.org/10.1002/esp.5146
 ## SPIM_1D_UD
 Function to solve the stream power incision model in 1-D using an explicit upwind differencing scheme.
 Users have full control over Hack's Law, SPIM parameters, and the geometry and number of planar contacts.
 ## extractknickdata